Disclaimer: I only own my minor OCs and the plotline and Alexandre Dumas is probably rolling in his grave at the moment, but...

 "D'Artagnan, you need to keep your head in battle, you need to be aware of your surroundings at all times!"
 It was a growl, and Athos's eyebrows were plastered low on his forehead, trying to imply the seriousness of the error.

 "And you need to understand the importance of focus, boy!
 You are dimmer than most, but a fine swordsman, and I'd like to keep you uninjured for three days at most!
 Seeking fights and overconfidence is a weakness and it is most unwise, even for a half wit like yourself!
 Do you never think?"

 Silence met the rhetorical question, so Athos continued.
 "You need to use your opponents weakness, and never let your guard loose!
 You are arrogant, cocky.
 Sloppy."

 "Hey!"
-D'Artagnan protested, extremely angered and mere notches from rising to his full height.
+D'Artagnan protested, eyes aflame and hands balled into fists.
+He mere notches from rising to his full height to go against the older man.
 Only Louis orders and presence kept him sitting.
 "I have been trained finely, thank you very much Athos, and I know what I can and cannot accomplish, I do not need your lectures in sword adequate!"

-"You very well do, if it will peg you down a few!
+"You very well do, if it will peg you down!
 Your head is nearly as big as an airship, D'Artagnan, and do not talk back to me!"

-D'Artagnan growled, glared at Athos, and balled his fists.
+D'Artagnan growled, glared at Athos, and set his jaw.
 "I-"